PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix3.md

 IEEE 2675 emphasizes the value of DevOps in enhancing collaboration, speeding up delivery, improving quality, and increasing reliability.
 The core principles of DevOps, including automation, continuous improvement, and a customer-centric approach, are essential for achieving these benefits.
 DevOps requires a cultural transformation that promotes shared responsibility, learning, trust, and agility.
 Integrating DevOps practices with lifecycle processes ensures that development, testing, deployment, operations, and maintenance are streamlined and efficient.
 By adhering to these concepts, organizations can effectively implement DevOps, leading to the development of high-quality, secure, and reliable software systems.

-## RELATION OF SOFTWARE LIFE CYCLE PROCESSES TO DEVOPS
+## RELATION OF SOFTWARE LIFE CYCLE PROCESSES TO OPERATIONS

 IEEE 2675 provides a framework for integrating DevOps practices with the traditional software life cycle processes.
 This integration ensures that software development and operations are streamlined, efficient, and aligned with organizational goals.